emmetio/emmet-docs/src/documents/abbreviations/lorem-ipsum/index.html.md

 title: “Lorem Ipsum” generator
 menuOrder: 4
 ---
 [“Lorem ipsum”](http://www.lipsum.com) dummy text is used by many web-developers to test how their HTML templates will look with real data.
 Often, developers use third-party services to generate “Lorem ipsum” text, but now you can do that right in your editor.
-Just expand `lorem` or `lipsum` abbreviation to get the following snippet:
+Just expand `lorem` or `lipsum` abbreviations to get the following snippet:

 	Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Eligendi non quis exercitationem culpa nesciunt nihil aut nostrum explicabo reprehenderit optio amet ab temporibus asperiores quasi cupiditate.
 Voluptatum ducimus voluptates voluptas?

 `lorem` is not just a normal snippet—it’s actually a _generator_.
 Every time you expand it, it will generate a 30-words dummy text, splitted into a few sentences.

-You can specify how many words should be generated right in abbreviation.
+You can specify how many words should be generated right in the abbreviation.
 For example, `lorem100` will generate a 100-words dummy text.

 ## Repeated “Lorem ipsum”